reidjs/text-scheduler/README.md

 # schedule-texts-from-txt
-Schedule iMessage, SMS, or WhatsApp messages from `.txt` files from your Mac.
+Schedule iMessage, SMS, and WhatsApp messages from `.txt` files from your Mac.

 ![a cute smiling mailbox](./mailbox.png)